HR Best Practices and Jobsite Resources

 Along with your anti-harassment and discrimination policy, a diversity & inclusion policy can be a useful tool with which to reinforce the cultural goals of your organization.
-Use the sample as is, or edit it to best fit your company’s culture and needs.
+AGC provides this Sample Diversity & Inclusion Policy, or edit it to best fit your company’s culture and needs.

-Some best practices to help increase the support and sense of control for vulnerable workers dealing with COVID-19 stress.
-Click here.
+AGC has provided some best practices to help increase the support for vulnerable workers dealing with COVID-19 stress.

 Unconscious bias is something we should all be aware of and considering in every corner of our industry.
 Share these polished, poignant and entertaining resources from our corporate neighbors Google, Facebook, MTV and Ted Talks.